TitlesInstructor of Music

-Carlos Vargas, a pianist, has given performances throughout the United States, South America, and Europe, in venues such as Teatro El Círculo (Argentina), Teatro Mayor Julio Mario Santodomingo (Colombia), Sala Eduardo Brito (Dominican Republic), and Wiener Saal (Austria), among others.
+Carlos Vargas is an instructor of music at the Conservatory.
+He is a pianist and has given performances throughout the United States, South America, and Europe, in venues such as Teatro El Círculo (Argentina), Teatro Mayor Julio Mario Santodomingo (Colombia), Sala Eduardo Brito (Dominican Republic), and Wiener Saal (Austria), among others.

 A native of the Dominican Republic, Vargas began his studies at a young age with renowned Cuban pianist and pedagogue Karelia Escalante.
 He was an active participant in and winner of national and international competitions, including the Manuel Rueda award in 2005 in the Dominican Republic's Festival of Latin American Music, third prize in the Steinway Society of Massachusetts competition, second prize in the Churchill Scholarship competition, and second prize in the Bradshaw & Buono International Piano Competition.